tresinformal/drakkar/install_with_cmake_and_vcpkg.md

 Do so by running the command: `git pull`
 ## 4. Update the vcpkg submodule
 Do so by running the command: `git submodule update --init`
+## 5. Bootstrap vcpkg
+FRom the root of the repository enter the folder named `vcpkg` and double click on one of the 2 files named `bootstrap-vcpkg` (one is specifically for windows the othe works for any OS)
-## 5. Open a project on Qtcreator using the CMakeLists.txt
+## 6. Open a project on Qtcreator using the CMakeLists.txt
 `Choose File -> Open File or Project` and then select the file name `CMakeLists.txt` inside the repo.
 Configure the project as you see fit (possibly at least one configuration should be with MinGW).
 Qt should then be able to create your project.